What we do

 We think of the Network as an enrichment through learning from mentors, applying new knowledge by combining elements in theories, methods and concepts and take a science-based approach in practice on what works and what doesn’t.

 We share latest news in discovery research from our respective fields and bundle research/ education/ dissemination activities to inspire, engage and develop a mutual understanding to convey the knowledge in an effective manner.

 How you can participate

 We welcome stories about experiences with light, seasonal wellbeing and mental health in the context of the environment.
-And we encourage employers who want to make a difference for their staff, students, patients, communities, parks, wild and domestic animals to work with researchers to build new evidence.
+We encourage anyone interested in improving conditions for staff, students, patients, communities, wild or domestic animals to work with researchers to build new evidence.

 Individuals and businesses could thereby accelerate knowledge in what kind of light works for whom and in what context.

 Feel free to get in touch with your idea or project that you think could be important to discuss, join our LinkedIn group or subscribe to our Newsletter.